 These data are from the BLS Producer Price Index program.
 Annual percent changes are December to December.
 Learn more in "Price highlights 2005: higher energy prices again dominate producer prices," by Joseph Kowal, Antonio Lombardozzi, William Snyders, and Jonathan Weinhagen, Monthly Labor Review, July 2006.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Declines in prices received by domestic producers of cars and light trucks on the Internet at http://www.bls.gov/opub/ted/2006/jul/wk5/art05.htm (visited May 18, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Declines in prices received by domestic producers of cars and light trucks at https://www.bls.gov/opub/ted/2006/jul/wk5/art05.htm (visited December 08, 2023).